 If you don't already have access to ARDN, you must visit the DNR Switchboard to create a log-in account and request access to the Asbestos Notification system.
 For assistance with this process, visit DNR Switchboard Help.

-If you have ARDN access but need assistance with submitting and paying for DHS notifications, please contact DHS at 608-261-6876.
+If you have ARDN access but need assistance with submitting and paying for the Department of Health Services (DHS) notifications, please contact DHS at 608-261-6876.

 DHS project notifications can be submitted online or using a written form.

 Use this system if you wish to pay using a VISA or MasterCard (credit or debit), or via electronic check.
 Notifications submitted through ARDN may be revised or canceled directly through ARDN.
 Note: DHS projects do not require a pre-inspection, but ARDN requires an entry in the "Inspector" field of the notification.
 Please select "OWNER, TESTED/ASSUMED" from the "Inspector" selection menu in order to proceed with submitting a DHS notification through ARDN if no asbestos inspection was conducted.